Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 * Functions
 * Subroutines

 The first part demonstrates: How to implement the code, and what are the expected outputs?
-The following sections explains the codes with functions and subroutines.
+The following sections explain the codes with functions and subroutines.

 # **Fortran implementation**